Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability can lead to several serious consequences: data integrity loss due to multiple accounts being mapped to one email breaking auditability, password reset ambiguity when the reset flow relies on email only, potential privilege escalation if one account with the same email has admin privileges, and possible spam or DoS attacks through mass registration of accounts with a single email address.
-The impact is particularly severe for systems where email is used as a unique identifier for password resets, notifications, and administrative actions (GitHub Advisory).
+The vulnerability has several significant impacts: data integrity loss due to multiple accounts mapped to one email breaking auditability, password reset ambiguity when the reset flow relies on email only, potential privilege escalation if one account with the same email has admin privileges, and possible spam or DoS attacks through mass registration of accounts with a single email.
+The vulnerability particularly affects systems where email is used as a unique identifier for password resets, notifications, and administrative actions (GitHub Advisory).

 Source: This report was generated using AI